 “Slow down and everything you are chasing will come around and catch you.” – John DePaola, licensed marriage and family therapist

-Types 7s are the risk-takers and the life of the party.
+Enneagram 7s are the risk-takers and the life of the party.
 As a parent who is a 7, remember to be present with your kids in the moment.
 Don’t miss what is right in front of you today (namely, your children while they’re still young) because you are dreaming about what you (or they) can do tomorrow.
 Learn to enjoy the time you have with them right now.

 “Passion is energy.
 Feel the power that comes from focusing on what excites you.” – Oprah Winfrey

-As enthusiasts, enneagram type 7 moms tend to struggle with focusing on too many different projects or activities at once.
+As enthusiasts, enneagram 7 moms tend to struggle with taking on too many different projects or activities at once.
 Model turning down additional commitments and saying “no” to new demands on your time and energy when you are already stretched too thin.
 Your kids will learn that it is healthy to choose their clubs, sports, parties, and classes carefully instead of saying “yes” to everything and becoming overwhelmed and overextended.

 6. Show your kids how to choose contentment.